apache/buildstream/doc/source/buildproject.rst

 If you get an error requesting the use of ``bst track``

-This occurs when a ref has not been provided for an elements source.
+This occurs when a ref has not been provided for an element source.

-This means that buildstream does not know where to look to download something.
+This means that BuildStream does not know where to look to download something.

 ``bst`` :ref:`invoking_track` resolves this issue by checking for the latest commit on the branch provided in the source of the file.